Tiger Temple: The tigers

+Allegations of animal abuse and illegal wildlife trafficking

+Animal welfare advocates accused the organization of mistreating the tigers for commercial gain and trafficking some of its animals.
+Care for the Wild International reported in 2008 that the Tiger Temple was involved in the smuggling of wildlife and breeding of tigers without a proper license.
+These activities violate CITES, an international treaty on wildlife to which Thailand is a signatory, which bans commercial breeding of protected wild animals such as tigers.

-Based on the Care for the Wild International report, a coalition of 39 conservation groups, including the Humane Society International, the Association of Zoos and Aquariums, World Animal Protection, and the World Wide Fund for Nature, sent a letter to the director general of National Parks of Thailand under the name "The International Tiger Coalition".
+Based on the Care for the Wild International report, a coalition of 39 conservation groups, including the Humane Society International, the Association of Zoos and Aquariums, World Animal Protection, and the World Wide Fund for Nature, sent a letter to the director-general of the Department of National Parks, Wildlife and Plant Conservation (DNP) under the name "The International Tiger Coalition".
 The letter urged the director general to take action against the Tiger Temple over its import and export of 12 tigers with Laos, its lack of connection with accredited conservation breeding programs, and to genetically test the tigers at the Tiger Temple to determine their pedigree and value to tiger conservation programs.
-It concludes that the temple does not have the facilities, the skills, the relationships with accredited zoos, or even the desire to manage its tigers in an appropriate fashion.
+The letter concluded that the temple lacked the facilities, the skills, the relationships with accredited zoos, or even the desire to properly manage its tigers.
 Instead, it is motivated purely by profit.

-In December 2006, ABC News spent three days at the temple and did not see any evidence of drugging or mistreating the animals.
-Both Thai and Western employees who were interviewed claimed that the animals were well-treated.
-The abbot of the monastery stated that the eventual goal was to breed tigers for release into the wild.

 In 2014, Care for the Wild International called for an end to "tiger selfies" in a global campaign coinciding with International Tiger Day.
 The charity's CEO, Philip Mansbridge, was quoted as saying: "I know people will immediately think we're overreacting or just out to spoil people's fun.
 But the reality is, one quick pic for you means a lifetime of suffering for that animal."
-The charity estimates that there are up to 60 incidents a year (of varying severity) of captive tigers mauling tourists or volunteers at places like Tiger Temple.

-On 2 February 2015, an investigation of the temple commenced by forest officials.
-After initially being rebuffed, they returned the following day with a warrant, police, and soldiers.
-They seized protected wild birds and impounded the tigers on the premises.
-The head of the Wildlife Crime Suspension office stated the park did not have the proper permits for raising the birds.
-The tigers were impounded pending further investigation into the tigers' documentation.

 In January and May 2016, two reports spanning nine years of investigations were released by the Australian organisation Cee4life (Conservation and Environmental Education 4 Life) The first Cee4life report contains CCTV, recordings, and witness statements regarding the disappearance of tigers at Tiger Temple.
 The second report contains evidence of tiger body part sales, gifting and international transport.
 National Geographic alleged that the Buddhist monks there are operating a for-profit breeding, sales, and exploitation business with the tigers at the temple.
-The following May, Thai authorities began seizing animals and attempting to shut down the facility.
-Breeding of tigers for commercial use or otherwise is prohibited by the CITES Convention, and tigers (being endangered) are regarded as state property in Thailand.